emfluenceindia/media-content-taxonomy/README.md

 ## Current Version:

-0.0.2
+0.0.3

 ## Changelog

+Version 0.0.2
-- Procedural approach for registering taxonomy is now made object oriented
+1. Procedural approach for registering taxonomy is now made object oriented
-- More lightweight.
+2. More lightweight.

+Version 0.0.3
+1. Filter dropdown is now available in Media page List View

-## What it does
+## Description

 Creates a custom taxonomy for attachments.
 Allows to attach multiple categories of this type with uploaded media.
-Adds a dropdown for quick filtration in media library by taxonomy term.
+Adds a filter dropdown for quick filtration in media library by taxonomy term.

 ### Plugin URL
 https://wordpress.org/plugins/media-content-taxonomy/